legumeinfo/microservices/ARCHITECTURE.md

 AVOID raising `aiohttp.web.HTTPBadRequest` from inside `request_handler.py` — that couples the handler to the HTTP transport.
 The dict-return pattern keeps the handler transport-agnostic.

-Orchestration services (§ 1.3) MAY instead raise a **transport-agnostic domain exception** carrying `message` + `status` (e.g. `sequences`' `RequestError`), which the transport layer catches and renders into the same JSON shape.
+Orchestration services ([§ 1.3](#1-overview)) MAY instead raise a **transport-agnostic domain exception** carrying `message` + `status` (e.g. `sequences`' `RequestError`), which the transport layer catches and renders into the same JSON shape.
 This is allowed — and preferred over dict-return — when a request fans out into many fallible steps (`asyncio.gather` over N records) and any one failure must abort the whole request: threading an error-or-result dict back through the gather is far messier than a fail-fast raise.
 The rule the AVOID above is really protecting is "no *aiohttp/transport* types in the handler"; a plain `Exception` subclass keeps that guarantee.

 ---

 ## 8. OpenAPI conventions

-For services that use OpenAPI (`dscensor` via rororo; `ds_utilities` and `sequences` via spec-driven manual routing, § 7.3):
+A service exposing more than a trivial HTTP surface SHOULD ship an OpenAPI spec as the single source of truth for its routes, and — whichever routing style it uses ([§ 7.3](#73-route-registration)) — drive its route table from that spec rather than hand-maintaining a parallel one.
+Shipping spec-less (as `linkouts` does) is an AVOID for new services.

+For services that ship an OpenAPI spec (`ds_utilities` and `sequences` load and drive their routes from it; `dscensor` keeps it as documentation only — [§ 7.3](#73-route-registration)):

 - Schema lives at `<service>/<service>/openapi/<service>/v1/<service>.yaml`, OpenAPI 3.0.
 One file per service.
-The schema MUST be inside the package directory (see § 4.4 for why).
+The schema MUST be inside the package directory (see [§ 4.4](#44-where-contract-files-live) for why).
 - Versioned via the `v1` directory; bumping creates `v2/`, not in-place changes that break consumers.
 - Loaded at runtime via `importlib.resources.files("<service>") / "openapi/<service>/v1/<service>.yaml"` — works in both editable and built-wheel installs.
 - `MANIFEST.in` MUST include `recursive-include <service>/openapi/ *.yaml` and `setup.cfg` MUST set `include_package_data = true` plus the corresponding `[options.package_data]` entry so the file actually ships into site-packages.
 - The Dockerfile copies the package directory (which now contains `openapi/`); no separate `COPY openapi/` line.

-Path parameter naming MUST match what `aiohttp` / `rororo` expect: `{name}` placeholders, kebab-case for multi-word names.
+Path parameter naming MUST match what `aiohttp` expects: `{name}` placeholders, kebab-case for multi-word names.
 Query parameters use camelCase or snake_case consistently within a service (existing services are inconsistent — pick one per service and stick with it).

 Schema definitions live under `components.schemas`.
 Define a schema once and `$ref` it from response shapes — don't inline structures.